 Having a riboflavin deficiency can lead to other nutritional deficiencies because riboflavin is involved with processing nutrients.
 The primary concern associated with other deficiencies is anemia, which happens when you don’t get enough iron.

 It’s especially important to make sure you get enough riboflavin in your diet if you’re pregnant.
 A riboflavin deficiency could endanger your baby’s growth and increase your chances of preeclampsia, which involves dangerously high blood pressure during pregnancy.
-The most severe complication of preeclampsia is a lack of blood flow to the placenta.
+This is a serious condition that can be life threatening.

 Riboflavin deficiency is rare in places where people have access to fresh foods or supplemental vitamins.
 Talk to your doctor if you’re experiencing the symptoms of riboflavin deficiency.
 You may actually have a problem absorbing nutrients.
 Celiac disease and Crohn’s disease are other possible causes of symptoms associated with riboflavin deficiency.